jmnote/go-tester/README.md

 - **Consistent Naming:** Converts input objects into a string format, ensuring consistency and readability.
 - **Supports Multiple Types:** Handles different types of inputs including integers, slices, arrays, maps, and structs.
-- **String Formatting:** Removes unnecessary whitespaces, replaces slashes with `%`, and truncates names that are too long.
 - **Automatic String Formatting:** Automatically removes unnecessary whitespaces, replaces slashes with `%`, and truncates names that are too long to maintain readability.

 ## Installation